michael2012z/BitBible/markdown/KJV/files/Num.md

 11. Notwithstanding the children of Korah died not.

-12. The sons of Simeon after their families: of Nemuel, the family of the Nemuelites: of Jamin, the family of the Jaminites: of Jachin, the family of the Jachinites:Nemuel: also called, JemuelJachin: also called, Jarib
+12. The sons of Simeon after their families: of Nemuel, the family of the Nemuelites: of Jamin, the family of the Jaminites: of Jachin, the family of the Jachinites:

-13. Of Zerah, the family of the Zarhites: of Shaul, the family of the Shaulites.Zerah: also called, Zohar
+13. Of Zerah, the family of the Zarhites: of Shaul, the family of the Shaulites.

 14. These are the families of the Simeonites, twenty and two thousand and two hundred.

-15. The children of Gad after their families: of Zephon, the family of the Zephonites: of Haggi, the family of the Haggites: of Shuni, the family of the Shunites:Zephon: also called, Ziphion
+15. The children of Gad after their families: of Zephon, the family of the Zephonites: of Haggi, the family of the Haggites: of Shuni, the family of the Shunites:

-16. Of Ozni, the family of the Oznites: of Eri, the family of the Erites:Ozni: also called, Ezbon
+16. Of Ozni, the family of the Oznites: of Eri, the family of the Erites:

-17. Of Arod, the family of the Arodites: of Areli, the family of the Arelites.Arod: also called, Arodi
+17. Of Arod, the family of the Arodites: of Areli, the family of the Arelites.

 18. These are the families of the children of Gad according to those that were numbered of them, forty thousand and five hundred.